Saadtalsulami/Saadtalsulami/README.md

 ## About Me

-Master’s graduate in Artificial Intelligence from King Abdulaziz University passionate about:
-- Machine Learning
-- Computer Vision
-- Data Analysis
-- AI Research Projects
+Passionate about Artificial Intelligence, Machine Learning, Computer Vision, and AI-driven systems.

-Interested in building intelligent systems and applying AI techniques to real-world problems.
+Interested in building intelligent solutions and applying AI techniques to real-world problems through research projects and practical implementations.

 ---